 This is because there are two types of backtesting: manual and automated.
 Here are some options that you can start to explore, depending on which one you are more drawn to.

 Automated Forex Backtesting

 Automated testing is when you create a program that automatically enters and exits trades for you.
-There are programs that you can purchase or rent, or you can create these programs yourself.
+There are programs that you can purchase, rent, download for free, or you can create these programs yourself.

 - Make money in your sleep!